NRGDEAD/Cue2cu2/README.md

 ## Status of this program
 Cue2cu2 is experimental, especially in non-compatibility mode (see below).
 There is hardly any error catching, so Python itself will likely throw an error if Cue2cu2 is surprised by something unusual in a cue sheet.
 Thus, use at your own risk.
-Feel free to report any bugs; The author might try to fix one or two. ;-)
+Feel free to report any bugs; the author might try to fix one or two. ;-)

 ## Installing
 Once you have Python installed, you just download cue2cu2.py and run it.
 Maybe put it somewhere within $PATH if you use it often...?